AionSystem/HIPPOCAMPUS/memory-architecture/SESSION-DELTAS/SESSION-DELTAS-20260312.md

 - LIMITATION-1 resolved in v1.3; LIMITATION-2 (eval) stays open, logged in Pass 3
 - Interleaved Practice carries Taylor & Rohrer 2010 citation visible to teachers

+**New decisions — after 18:05:**
+- Rapid Prototyping page: PDF framework is the foundation.
+HTML build, zero-dep, GitHub deploy, widget are all additive features.
+Layered stack view communicates this.
+- AI-assisted development stated plainly on the service page — not hedged
+- AION Verified = red-teamed and audited.
+Not issued before passing all three gates.
+- Intake requirement: domain + failure mode statement.
+LinkedIn DM.
+No RFP.
+- Dashboards out of primary scope — stated plainly on the page, not discovered in delivery
+- Case study for Saleem built from Zoom meeting summary — all facts taken directly from the summary, no embellishment
+- 1-week estimate on the case study explained as conservative margin, not capacity constraint — honest framing

 ---

 ## FILES GENERATED THIS SESSION